2lambda123/bartongroup-slivka-bio/README.md

 as Clustal Omega, ClustalW2, Muscle, Mafft and more.
 The goal is to provide (almost) ready to use package which bundles bioinformatic software in one tool.
-The applications currently available include:
+The applications whose configurations are currently available include:

  - [AACon](https://www.compbio.dundee.ac.uk/aacon/)